picmi/help/docs/business/article/inviting-for-jobs.md

 ## General process

-* use the <span class="mdi mdi-help-circle-outline">Help Tour Guide</span> to learn about the major functions
+* use the :::icon help-circle-outline Help Tour Guide::: to learn about the major functions
 * know the people you want to receive an invite to a job
 * only people **with an email** can receive an invite digitally (ie by email)
 * can search for existing people who have been previously invited on other jobs